Garrett Wayne Smith: A Nightly Consequence

 In June 2023, Smith released A Nightly Consequence, a rock-driven album that expands on his transition from Americana into darker, electric territory.
 Produced and recorded entirely by Smith himself, the album features layered guitars and atmospheric arrangements.
 The song “Crawling,” a duet with Lydia Loveless, blends raw vocal interplay with tense, guitar-heavy instrumentation.

 A Weighted Remorse

 Smith released A Weighted Remorse on September 13, 2024, continuing his exploration of darker sonic territories with a heavier emphasis on shoegaze and post-Americana textures.
 The album marked a stylistic evolution, incorporating what KUTX described as "subterranean six-string tone and massive drums," with the result being "heavy as hell, almost bordering on sludge."

 Billboard praised Smith for indulging "his love for high-octane guitar riffs" and mining "his own hardships for lyrical inspiration," tying his approach to the legacy of iconic Texas songwriters.

 The album’s lead singles, including "Sunsets" and "Stop Signs," were highlighted by KUTX as emblematic of Smith’s genre-defying style, blending "shoegaze-icana" with lyrical introspection and sonic weight.

+A Physical Persistence

+Released in October 2025, Smith's fifth studio album, A Physical Persistence, was recorded using an analog-only workflow, with the material written, produced, and tracked largely in isolation.
+The record continues his move toward heavier, distortion-focused arrangements while retaining the introspective songwriting of his previous releases.
+Coverage of the album described its sound as blending post-punk, rock and Americana influences, with an emphasis on raw, live-style guitar performances and minimal editing.

+Lyrically, the album explores themes of endurance, self-confrontation and emotional strain, along with reflections on religion, gender constructs and their perceived toxicity.
+Reviewers noted that the solitary, analog-focused process shaped the album’s tone, pairing dense guitar arrangements with lyrics concerned with toxic masculinity, religious doubt and heightened self-awareness.
+Smith has cited literary influences, including the work of William S. Burroughs, as informing the record’s more fragmented and confrontational edge.

+A Physical Persistence attracted attention in the music press for its unified aesthetic and analog-driven production.
+It’s Psychedelic Baby Magazine highlighted the album’s impassioned presentation and use of analog tools in an isolated setting, and described Smith as a post-punk artist associated with gothic Americana.
+Notion emphasised the album’s analog-only construction and characterised it as his frankest songwriting to date.
+A track-by-track feature in Louder Than War framed the record as capturing an artist pushing against his own limits and described it as one of his most fully realised works.
+The lead single, “End On Top”, premiered by New Noise Magazine, was described as “post-punk-infused Americana” and drew comparisons to artists such as Nick Cave and Jack White.